 Lex Gill is a Montreal-based lawyer working towards economic, social, and environmental justice—with a special place in her heart for law that feels like science fiction.

-I work for a law firm known for class actions and groundbreaking public interest litigation in areas like human rights, environmental law, and corporate accountability.
-As a former staffer and current fellow at Citizen Lab, I am also known for my work at the intersection of emerging technology and civil liberties.
-I am a fully licensed member of both the Law Society of Ontario and the Barreau du Québec and have a special interest in constitutional and administrative law.
+I work for a groundbreaking law firm known for class actions and public interest litigation in areas like human rights, environmental law, and corporate accountability.
+I am also a current research fellow at Citizen Lab.
+I have degrees in both the common law and civil law from McGill University and am a fully licensed member of both the Law Society of Ontario and the Barreau du Québec.

-My research has been presented at Harvard University, the University of Pennsylvania, McGill University, University of Waterloo, Humboldt University of Berlin, and the University of Toronto, among others, and has appeared in several academic publications (see e.g., Law, Metaphor, and the Encrypted Machine, Advancing Human Rights by Design in the Dual-Use Technology Industry, Towards Digital Constitutionalism).
-I have also authored and co-authored a number of major reports and international submissions (see e.g., Bots at the Gate, Shining a Light on the Encryption Debate, Planet Netsweeper, Submission to the UN Special Rapporteur on Technology-Facilitated Violence, Abuse, and Harassment).
+My work has featured in various academic publications and peer-reviewed journals (see e.g., Law, Metaphor, and the Encrypted Machine, Advancing Human Rights by Design in the Dual-Use Technology Industry, Towards Digital Constitutionalism).
+I have also authored and co-authored a number of major reports, policy briefs, and international submissions (see e.g., Bots at the Gate, Shining a Light on the Encryption Debate, Planet Netsweeper, Submission to the UN Special Rapporteur on Technology-Facilitated Violence, Abuse, and Harassment).
 My focus in 2021 is on long-form and personal essay writing.